 Minneapolis is a city bursting with creativity and culture.
 It has art museums, orchestras, theaters, and amazing ethnic diversity.
 In fact, when it comes to theater, Minneapolis is second only to New York.
 In addition to the missions and outdoor components, Kairos Minneapolis blends in an arts and culture focus to the class.

-Each month you and your classmates will be experiencing a new element of the Minneapolis art scene.
+Arts: Each month, you and your classmates will be experiencing a new element of the Minneapolis art scene.
 One month you’ll be hanging out with Matisse at the Institute of Arts, and the next you’ll be relaxing with Mozart and the St. Paul Chamber Orchestra at the Ordway Center for Performing Arts.
 Perhaps you will even watch one of Shakespeare’s plays at the Guthrie Theater.
-For some of you, this just may be a bit outside of your comfort zone ….and that’s the way we like it!
+For some of you, this just may be a bit outside of your comfort zone … and that’s the way we like it!
 There is so much to see and do in Minneapolis.
 You’ll never be bored.

 Kairos Discipleship School is a journey filled with new experiences, new people, and new places, adding up to eight months of incredible adventure!
-We believe that an important part of learning occurs outside the classroom, giving you the chance to practically apply what you have been learning.
-Minnesota is known for its beautiful lakes, outdoor recreational activities, as well as its diverse arts and entertainment culture.
-During the year, you will participate in a variety of experiences which will allow you to learn more about God, leadership, and relationships in the context of the outdoors and the fine arts that is uniquely Minnesota!
+We believe that an important part of learning occurs outside the classroom, which gives you the chance to practically apply what you have been learning.
+Minnesota is known for its beautiful lakes and outdoor recreational activities, as well as its diverse arts and entertainment culture.
+During the year, you will participate in a variety of experiences that will allow you to learn more about God, leadership, and relationships in the context of the outdoors and the fine arts, which is uniquely Minnesotan!

-As you may have noticed Kairos Minneapolis is often busy throughout the year outside the classroom with Missions, Expeditions and exploring Arts & Culture.
-When you do have a regular week at Kairos Minneapolis you’ll participate in worship, prayer, small groups, discussion time, church internship, local outreach and fun activities together.
+As you may have noticed, Kairos is often busy throughout the year outside the classroom with Missions, Expeditions and exploring Arts & Culture.
+When you do have a regular week at Kairos, you’ll participate in worship, prayer, small groups, discussion time, church internship, local outreach, and fun activities together.
 Outside of class time, you will be working on memory verses, reading through the Bible, and writing reflection papers on some great books you’ll read throughout the year.

-After being accepted to Kairos Discipleship School a deposit of $550 reserves your spot.
+After being accepted to Kairos, a deposit of $550 is required to reserve your spot.
 The final deadline for this deposit is August 15th, but students are encouraged to get the deposit in as soon as possible to secure their spot.

 All fees are broken down into four payments throughout the year:

-We strongly recommend bringing a vehicle, if at all possible.
+Transportation: We strongly recommend bringing a vehicle, if at all possible.
 You are responsible for your own transportation to and from class each day.
 If you do not have a vehicle, you will need to carpool with a student who does.
-Students in a carpool provide funds each week to the driver to cover the cost of gas (dependent upon current gas prices).
+Students in a carpool provide funds each week to the driver to cover the cost of gas (about $15 a week).
 If you do bring a car, know that you may have to be a driver for other students.
-If not enough students bring a vehicle to Kairos, you will need to figure out transportation via public transportation.Close
+If you do not bring a vehicle and there are not enough students in Kairos with vehicles for you to carpool, you will need to figure out transportation via public transportation.Close